orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Windows.rst

 leave only the dependencies (what we call an XDK).
 You can do it using the supplied script ``tools/uninstall_otb.bat``.

-In the package you also have a template project for Visual 2015 ``OTB Project.zip``.
-This template can be placed in your user Visual 2015 template directory : ``%USERPROFILE%\Documents\Visual Studio 2015\Templates\ProjectTemplates``.
-The script ``start_devenv.bat`` allows to copy the template in that folder and start Visual Studio.

 Python bindings
 ~~~~~~~~~~~~~~~

-Since OTB 6.7.0 OTB bindings for Python 3.5 are distributed as a binary
-package.
 Since OTB 8.0.0, the bindings for Python 3.7 are distributed.
 Please note that using a different Python version may not be compatible with
 OTB wrappings.
 If the installation completes